mt-robotics/fraud-detection-with-machine-learning/PRODUCTION_CHECKLIST.md

 ### Code Quality
 - Fixed bugs in the codebase
-- Updated validation in API to use modern Pydantic v2 syntax
+- Updated validation in API to use modern Pydantic v2 syntax with field aliases to support both uppercase and lowercase field names
+- Implemented proper error handling for case sensitivity and column alignment in the API
 - Removed unused imports
 - Added proper error handling throughout the application
 - Fixed Kaggle import issue in `download_data.py`